lowRISC/qemu/docs/opentitan/otptool.md

 * `-w` tell the script not to truncate the values of the large fields, _i.e._ the fields than contain long sequence of bytes.
 If repeated, the empty long fields are also printed in full, as a sequence of empty bytes.

+* `-X` similar to `-x` option, with extra comment in generated file to document each generated VMEM line with the partition and field description.

 * `-x` export the current data and ECC content into a text file using the VMEM 24 encoding format, _i.e._ 24-bit hex chunks where the first byte depicts the 6-bit ECC and the remaining two bytes